UConn vs Gonzaga Players to Watch - Elite Eight

 Gonzaga's Last Game

-Gonzaga won its most recent game against UCLA, 79-76, on Thursday.
-Timme starred with 36 points, and also had 13 boards and four assists.
+Gonzaga was victorious in its previous game against UCLA, 79-76, on Thursday.
+Timme led the way with 36 points, and also had 13 boards and four assists.

 |Name